zchee/neovim-wiki/Related-projects.md

 ### Read this

 1. If you are working on a Neovim-related project, include it below!
-1. Keep it sorted alphabetically, ingoring case.
+1. Keep it sorted alphabetically, ignoring case.
 Unsorted entries will be removed from time to time!
 1. Disclaimer: The projects below might be experimental and not ready for end users.

 ### GUI